StefanoBelloni/QSpinPuzzle/README.md

 ## TODOs

-- [ ] save more information in record (username, time, difficulty level, date)
 - [ ] add settings
     - [ ] different colors(?)
     - [ ] autosave
     - [ ] cipher (-)
+- [ ] move export/import impl. in SpinPuzzleRecord class
 - [ ] add play from file: to visualize RL solution
 - [ ] difficult level should not depend on number of shuffle, but on some metric, for example the fill-level for the leaves and max sidstance between marbles